sharetribe/flex-docs/src/docs/ftw-hosting/run-ftw-in-docker-container/index.md

 ---
-title: How to run FTW in a Docker container
+title: How to run Sharetribe Web Template in a Docker container
 slug: run-ftw-with-docker
 updated: 2023-02-20
 category: ftw-hosting
 ingress:
-  This guide describes how to set up a Docker container running the FTW template.
+  This guide describes how to set up a Docker container running the Sharetribe Web Template.
 published: true
 ---

-Depending on your deployment infrastructure, you may want to run your FTW-based marketplace application in a Docker container.
+Depending on your deployment infrastructure, you may want to run your Sharetribe Web Template based marketplace application in a Docker container.
 This article features a sample Dockerfile you can use to create your Docker image.

 <info>